 There’s buzz about Reddam House.
 It’s progressive attitude and the academic rigour, global outlook and endless opportunities ticks a lot of boxes for parents.
 They were all clicking their heels too, when the school won the Boarding Innovation award last year for its creative, energetic, lockdown learning provision.
 It’s definitely has a very upbeat, ‘can-do’ aura.
 Embracing individuality and giving the kids the physical and mental tools to run with it.

 FEES: Early Learning: from £64 per day; Junior: £3,830-£4,818 per term; Middle-Senior Day: £6,140 per term; Boarding: £9,327-£10,748

 THE MUDDY VERDICT:

-Good for: Well-rounded kids.
-The vibe is informal and friendly, but academically strong – not an easy mix to pull off.
-The superior sport, drama and music facilities are impressive and all children get to participate fully.
+Good for: The vibe is informal and friendly, but academically strong – not an easy mix to pull off.
+The superior sport, drama and music facilities are impressive and all children get to fully participate.
 Good flexible after-school care in mind is particularly helpful for busy working parents.

 Not for: If you don’t prescribe to regular testing the cycle of academic testing then Reddam’s not for you.
 Its progressive ethos may not fly with traditionalists.

 Dare to disagree?!
 Be my guest.
 Have a nose around for yourself at the next Open Day on 18 September, 9.30am – 12pm.
 Be organised and book in.

 Reddam House, Bearwood Rd, Sindlesham, Wokingham RG41 5BG.
 Tel: 0118 974 8300